Frank Hsieh: ROC representative to Japan

 In March 2016, local media began reporting that Hsieh had accepted a position as Taiwan's representative to Japan in Tsai Ing-wen's administration.
 He announced the appointment in late April, and made his first official visit to Japan on June 9.
 Ko Shu-ling of the Kyodo News wrote favorably of Hsieh's appointment, stating that the focus on Cross-Strait and Taiwan–United States relations under previous administrations seemed to be rolled back in favor of a "southward" policy, a goal of the Tsai presidency.
 Hsieh has discussed the possible lifting of Taiwanese restrictions on imports from Fukushima Prefecture, which had been put in place as a result of the 2011 Tōhoku earthquake and tsunami, the cause of meltdowns at the Fukushima Daiichi nuclear power plant.
 Hsieh left his post in mid-August 2024, and is to be replaced by Lee I-yang.

 Personal life

-Hsieh is married to Yu Fang-chih (游芳枝); together, they have a daughter and a son, who served in the military on Tungyin Island (Dongyin) and has served as Taipei City councilor since 2014.
+Hsieh is married to Yu Fang-chih (游芳枝).
+A native of Taipei, she graduated from Taipei First Girls' High School and, like Hsieh, attended law school at National Taiwan University, where the two were classmates.
+Together, they have a daughter and a son, who served in the military on Tungyin Island (Dongyin) and has served as Taipei City councilor since 2014.
 Hsieh's mother died in 2007.

 Hsieh and nine other Democratic Progressive Party politicians performed traditional Taiwanese songs on a re-release of the album Oh!
 Formosa in 2000.
 He later learned to play the ocarina, and released his own album in 2005.

 Hsieh first claimed part-aboriginal descent in 2005, and stated that he enjoyed Bunun music.

-He is also of seventh generation native Taiwanese of Hoklo descent; his ancestor Hsieh Kuang-yu (謝光玉) migrated from Tongshan, a village in Fujian province, the ancestral hometown being Zhao'an County (now part of Dongshan County).
+Hsieh is fluent in Japanese.
+He is a devout Buddhist.